 STEP 3: SEW AROUND LEAVING OPENING

-Place the fabrics right sides together and sew a 1/4" seam all the way around leaving a 3" - 4" (8 cm - 10 cm) opening along one side.
+Place the two fabrics with right sides together and sew a 1/4" seam all the way around leaving a 3" - 4" (8 cm - 10 cm) opening along one side.

 Don't forget to leave the opening for turning the fabrics to the right side.